Call us now:

 What is the procedure for obtaining a Long-Term Resident Visa in Thailand?

 Step 8.
-Extending your stay: Suppose you wish to extend your stay beyond the initial period granted by the Long Term Resident Visa.
-In that case, you may apply for an extension at the nearest Immigration Office in Thailand.
+Extending your stay: If you wish to stay longer, apply for an extension at the Immigration Office.
+Extensions are usually granted in one-year increments.

 What is the cost of a LTR visa in Thailand?